pmaupin/pdfrw/trunk/examples/README.txt

 Example programs:

+subset.py -- This will retrieve a subset of pages from a document.

 print_two.py  -- this is used when printing two cut-down copies on a single sheet of paper (double-sided)  Requires uncompressed PDF.

 booklet.py -- Converts a PDF into a booklet.